BoBch27/valtra-go/README.md

 But reflection and string-based struct tags still lead to **runtime errors** when they should be **compile-time errors**. 🤷 That’s just not the Go way.

 Enter **Valtra**.
-It’s hardly even a package - just clever use of generics that let you validate data **declaratively and safely**.
+It’s barely even a package - just clever use of generics that let you validate (and transform) data **declaratively and safely**.
 No reflection, no string parsing, just functions, types, and the compiler doing its job. 🔥

-Oh, and it's **~3x faster** than validator (or about **~38x** on cold starts). ⚡
+Oh, and it's **~3x faster** than validator (or about **~40x** on cold starts). ⚡ Plus, it lets you shape your data, not just check it... 🧩

 ## Features

 - **🔒 Type-safe**: Your IDE will yell at you before the compiler does.
 The compiler will yell at you before your users do.
 - **⚡ Zero reflection**: Because it's 2025 and we have generics now.
 - **🎯 Declarative**: Reads like English, works like magic (except it's not magic, it's just good design).
-- **🔧 Composable**: Build complex validators from simple functions, like LEGO but for paranoid backend developers.
+- **🔧 Composable**: Build complex validations and transformations from simple functions, like LEGO but for paranoid backend developers.
 - **📦 Minimal**: Small enough to read in one sitting, powerful enough to actually use.
 - **🚀 Fast**: 3x faster than the industry standard.
 Your users won't notice, but your [benchmarks](#performance) will look great.